radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       patch to it.
        reject       - Reject a patch
-                      This command is restricted to the maintainer of the project. help         - Print this help and exit
+                      This command is restricted to the maintainer of the project. mark-read    - Mark patch as read
+       mark-unread  - Mark patch as unread
+       all-read     - Mark all patches as read help         - Print this help and exit

 rad project commands
 ====================

 .. code-block::